CtrlK

 Distinctiveness Conflict Risk

-The focus on test coverage and 80%+ target provides some distinction, but could overlap with general testing skills or code quality skills without clearer boundaries.
+The focus on test coverage and the 80%+ target provides some specificity, but it could overlap with general test-writing skills or code quality skills.
+The coverage percentage adds some distinction but the scope is still somewhat broad.

 2 / 3